VW Mk5 Golf TSi Engine & Timing Chain Problem

 - The possibility of stripping down the engine for an evaluation and repair

-- Cost of fitting replacment reconditioned engine.
+- Cost of fitting replacement reconditioned engine.

 All of the garages that I approached for a quote informed me that they had contacted various engine reconditioners on their books; I was surprised to find out none of the recon firms were willing to work on the engine and none of them stocked or would supply a reconditioned engine, let alone with a warranty.
 Wow!
 In one fell swoop I now only had one realistic option left; source a second hand engine from some sort of insurance write off.

-This 1.4 twin charged unit was installed in VW, Skoda and SEAT cars with various different states of ECU tunes.
+This 1.4 twin charged unit was installed in VW, Skoda and SEAT cars with various states of ECU tunes.
 Here’s a list of compatible VAG engines that can be used: